dev-harsh1998/brainstorm/Daily Challenges/Day 8/problem.md

 ## Problem : Merge Two Sorted Lists
 <img src="../.assets/easy.png" height="30px">

-> Merge two sorted linked lists and return it as a new list.
-The new list should be made by splicing together the nodes of the first two lists.
+> Merge two sorted lists and return it as a new list.
+The new list should be made by splicing together the elements of the first two lists.